cakephp/docs/en/orm/table-objects.rst

 - **property**: The property name that should be filled with data from the associated table into the source table results.
 By default this is the underscored & plural name of the association so ``comments`` in our example.
+- **strategy**: Defines the query strategy to use.
+Defaults to 'SELECT'.
+The other valid value is 'subquery', which replaces the ``IN`` list with an equivalent subquery.

 Once this association has been defined, find operations on the Articles table can contain the Comment records if they exists::